There's an avalanche of info, advice, and opinions out there about where we should invest our hard-earned cash.

-The Betterment platform fees are based on two different pricing models depending on account balances and the level of advice from real people.
+The Betterment platform fees are based on two different pricing models depending on account balances and whether or not you want advice from real people.

 Betterment Digital comes at a 0.25% fee with no account minimum and no human advice.

 Betterment Premium is available to those with $100,000 in investable assets and are willing to pay a fee of 0.40%.
 In return, Betterment Premium customers get advice from professionals on managing their funds.
 These professionals can also give you advice about investments outside of Betterment.

 As with other robo-advisers, your account will rebalance each time your portfolio strays from its original goal.
 In other words, they want to make sure your financial hopes and dreams are always on track.